brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 - description of component (e.g. including what does it display and why, where to use it)
 - tag name (HTML tag, has to start with '`fux-`')
 - author, license, version
-- description of attributes (stored as JSON array, will be given to the component as HTML attributes):
+- description of attributes (stored as JSON array, provided to the component as HTML attributes):
     - name (has to start with '`fux-`')
     - type, can be one of the following
       - STRING, NUMBER, FUNCTION, URL